darraghdog/rsna/README.md

 1. Download data to `/data` folder.
 For pretrained image weights we use `torchvision.models.resnet` and the checkpoint `resnext101_32x8d_wsl_checkpoint.pth`, taken from [here](https://pytorch.org/hub/facebookresearch_WSL-Images_resnext/).
 We also attach for your convenince.
 2. Create folds by executing `python eda/folds_v2.py`
 3. Convert dicoms to jpeg by executing `eda/window_v1.py`.
 Before doing this point the variables, `path_img` where the dicom images are stored, `path_data` at the meta file directories and `path_proc` to the directory to store the images which will be loaded to the `trainorig` script.

+4.

-4A.
-Run training of resenext101 for 3 folds for 5 epochs by executing `sh scripts/resnext101v12/run_1final_train480.sh`.
+    A. Run training of resenext101 for 3 folds for 5 epochs by executing `sh scripts/resnext101v12/run_1final_train480.sh`.
-4A.
-Run again training of resenext101 for 3 folds for 5 epochs by executing `sh scripts/resnext101v13/run_1final_train480.sh`.
+    B. Run again training of resenext101 for 3 folds for 5 epochs by executing `sh scripts/resnext101v13/run_1final_train480.sh`.

+5.

-5A.
-Extract embeddings for each of these runs (3 folds, 5 epochs) using `sh scripts/resnext101v12/run_2final_emb.sh`.
+    A. Extract embeddings for each of these runs (3 folds, 5 epochs) using `sh scripts/resnext101v12/run_2final_emb.sh`.
 Note, this script uses test time augmentation, and extracts embeddings for the original image, horizontal flip and transpose.
-5B.
-Extract embeddings for each of these runs (3 folds, 5 epochs) using `sh scripts/resnext101v13/run_2final_emb.sh`.
+    B. Extract embeddings for each of these runs (3 folds, 5 epochs) using `sh scripts/resnext101v13/run_2final_emb.sh`.
 Note, this script uses test time augmentation, and extracts embeddings for the original image, horizontal flip and transpose.

 6. Train LSTM on image embeddings by sequencing the images per patient, series and study : `sh scripts/resnext101v12/run_3finalA_lstmdeltasum.sh` and `sh scripts/resnext101v13/run_3final_lstmdeltasum.sh`
-6. Train LSTM on image embeddings by sequencing the images per patient, series and study : `sh scripts/resnext101v12/run_3finalB_lstmdeltasum.sh` and  `sh scripts/resnext101v12/run_3final_lstmdeltasum.sh`.
+7. Train LSTM on image embeddings by sequencing the images per patient, series and study : `sh scripts/resnext101v12/run_3finalB_lstmdeltasum.sh` and  `sh scripts/resnext101v12/run_3final_lstmdeltasum.sh`.

-7. Bag the results of each of the LSTM runs and create submission using `eda/val_lstm_short.py`.
+8. Bag the results of each of the LSTM runs and create submission using `eda/val_lstm_short.py`.
 Again, 3 folds 5 epochs, and then LSTM is bagged for the 12 epochs it runs.
 Here we simply average the results  of all the last LSTM file outputs.
+9. For blending results.

+    9.1.
+Run another LSTM using `LSTM_submit_05.py` via: `sh izuit/LSTM_submit_05_f0.sh`; `sh izuit/LSTM_submit_05_f0.sh` and `sh izuit/LSTM_submit_05_f0.sh`.

+    9.2.
+Bag results using `LSTM_submit_05_bagging.py`

+    9.3.
+Build final blend using `blend.ipynb` with alpha = .95 (best results for stage1 LB)
 ### Results

 | Model (`.scripts/` folder) |Image Size|Epochs|Bag|TTA |Fold|Val     |LB    |Comment                          |